sctlcd/the-green-corner/README.md

 **gardening** are a calm and relaxing atmosphere, a sober and simple design, Green color obviously but not only, natural colors as well.
 This is why I have designed my entire project around **natural and sober colors** representing the **elements of Nature**.

 I choose first the website logo representing the idea of **identifying flora worldwide**.
-Then I selected the palette by using the color scheme generator from a photo of the website logo, named [Coolors.co](https://coolors.co/image-picker).
+Then I selected the palette by using the color scheme generator from a photo of the website logo, named [Coolors.co](https://coolors.co/image-picker).<br />
-From my opinion (I might be wrong :) ) the logo, colors, pictures, the visual design of the website globally, are what people memorize first and it's what people will remember over time.
-It gives them a first impression and feeling.
+From my opinion ( I might be wrong :) ) the logo, the colors, the pictures - the visual design of the website in general - are what people memorize first and it's what people will remember over time.
+It gives them a first impression and a first feeling.
 If the global visual design of the website looks and feels good - if the user like it - he/she will give the application a try.
 If not they are lot of chances he/she will probably look for another application among the numerous applications available on the market.
-So visual design and feel is a significant aspect I believe.
+So visual design and feeling is a significant aspect I believe.

 I used the [Parallax Template](https://materializecss.com/getting-started.html) from Materialize CSS which I customized in my vision of the **elements of Nature** concept.
 This template was a good base to the sober and simple design I wanted to create.